lemonade-command/lemonade/README.md

 Default: true

-This option works with `open` command only.
+This option only affects the `open` command.

-If this option is true, lemonade translates loopback address to address of client.
+If this option is true, lemonade translates the loopback address to the address of client.

-For example, you input `lemonade open 'http://127.0.0.1:8000'`.
+Let's say you input `lemonade open 'http://127.0.0.1:8000'`.
 If this option is false, server receives loopback address.
 But this isn't expected.
 Because, at server, loopback address is server itself.

-If this option is true, server receives IP address of client.
+If this option is true, the server receives the IP address of client.
-So, server can open URL!
+So, server can open the URL!

 ### trans-localfile

 Default: true

-This option works with `open` command only.
+This option only affects the `open` command.

-If this option is true, lemonade translates path of local file to address of client.
+If this option is true, lemonade translates path of local files to the address of client.

-For example, you input `lemonade open ./file.txt`.
+Let's say you input `lemonade open ./file.txt`.
-If this option is false, server receives `./file.txt`.
+If this option is false, the server receives `./file.txt`.
 But this isn't expected.
-Because, at server, `./file.txt` doesn't exist.
+Because, on the server, `./file.txt` doesn't exist.

-If this option is true, server receives IP address of client.
-And client serve the local file.
+If this option is true, the server receives the IP address of client.
+And the client serves the local file.
-So, server can open the local file!
+So, the server can open the local file!

 ### line-ending

 Default: "" (NONE)

-This options works with `copy` and `paste` command only.
+This option only affects the `copy` and `paste` commands.

-If this option is `lf` or `crlf`, lemonade converts the line ending of text to the specified.
+If this option is `lf` or `crlf`, lemonade converts the line ending of text to the specified one.

 ### Alias

-You can use lemonade as a `xdg-open`, `pbcopy` and `pbpaste`.
+You can use lemonade as drop-in for `xdg-open`, `pbcopy` and `pbpaste`.

 For example.